For the final project, you will build a Laravel app and a Node API on whatever interests you. Here are the requirements:

 - A link to your Laravel repo and a link to your Node repo.
 These apps should not be in the same repo.

 - The URL to your deployed Laravel app

 - The URL to your deployed Node API

-- A YouTube link to a screencast where you demo your project and explain where you fulfilled each requirement.
+- A YouTube link to a screencast where you demo all parts of your project and explain where you fulfilled each requirement.
 This video should have audio.
 Please keep this video under 10 minutes.